 While not everyone is a fan of traditional pre-wedding posed photography, there’s still something so charming and chic in it’s simplicity.
+This royal portrait is a perfect example of getting it right.
+Lots of personality.
+Perfectly imperfect.

 List your cast of characters like a Playbill so that your photographer and planner know the number of people they will be coordinating, and how much time to allocate to the pre-wedding portrait session.
 List each name, relationship to the couple and role in the wedding party.
 For example: